Sunset hued persimmons bake under a blanket of a sweet oat streusel in this Persimmon Apple Crumb Pie.

 - 1/2 pound apples 240 g (about 2 medium apples), Honeycrisp apples work beautifully

 - 1/2 cup granulated sugar

 - 2 tablespoons unsalted butter room temperature

 - 1/2 cup light brown sugar

 - 8 tablespoons unsalted butter cold, cut into cubes

 - 1/2 cup rolled oats (regular, old-fashioned oatmeal)

 - Preheat the oven to 400°F.

-- Bake for 15 minutes, then lower the heat to 350°F. Continue baking for another 30-40 minutes, or until the topping is golden brown, and the filling is bubbling within.
-Remove from the oven and let it cool before slicing.
+- Bake the pie for 25 minutes, then lower the heat to 350°F. Continue baking for another 30-40 minutes, or until the topping is golden brown, and the filling is bubbling within.
+Remove from the oven and let it cool completely before slicing.